IKIM-Essen/uncovar/.github/ISSUE_TEMPLATE/bug_report.md

 ## Minimal Example

 <!-- Add a minimal example for reproducing the bug.
-This includes the executed command and a reference to the used sample.  -->
+That includes the executed command and a reference to the used sample.  -->

 ## Logs
 <!-- Any terminal output to help explain your problem. -->